UMM-CSci-Systems/Command-line-introduction-pre-lab/README.md

 Both Nic and Peter know both `emacs` and `vim`; Nic is likely to (still) use `emacs`, while Peter typically uses `vim`.
 There are long and drawn out religious wars between fans of the two editors which we will not enter into.
 We will point out a few differences, however:

 - Almost every version of linux or unix comes with `vi` "out of the box".
 Because of this, `vim` is set to be the default editor in a lot of systems.
 This alone is reason to know at least the bare basics of `vim` since you're almost guaranteed to find yourself in it at some point, and it would be nice if you could at least save and exit without hurting yourself.
 - Emacs is big, which is why it isn't a default part of many small Linux installs.
 It has a Turing complete scripting language and in many ways was designed to provide an entire "windowing" user environment before we had "real" GUI windowing environments.
-This obviously cuts both ways – you can use the `elisp` scripting language to do crazy complex customizations and extensions, but we don't know anyone who knows and uses more than a fraction of `emacs`' power.
+This obviously cuts both ways – you can use the `elisp` scripting language to do crazy complex customizations and extensions, but we don't know anyone who knows and uses more than a fraction of `emacs`'s power.
 - `vim` is _modal_ and `emacs` isn't.
 In `vim` you have different modes; in "normal" mode you can navigate manipulate text, for example, where you need to switch to "insert" mode to just type text.
 Different people respond to in very different ways to this kind of modality; lots of people (including Peter) don't mind it at all, where it drives Nic crazy.
 - `vim` tries to improve efficiency by having the most commonly used navigation keys on the "home row" (the position at which a touch-typist's hands rest).
 The arrow-keys still work as expected in `vim` (not necessarily in `vi` however).
 Again, some people love this, and some people hate it.